 Reporting first aid treatment rendered

-The University’s web-based incident report form is the method for recording when first aid treatment has been rendered, by who, what treatment rendered or advice provided, and the reason for the treatment or advice being given.
+The University’s Incident reporting system is the method for recording when first aid treatment has been rendered, by who, what treatment rendered or advice provided, and the reason for the treatment or advice being given.

 Hepatitis B vaccinations